Home » 9 easy day trips from Venice by train you can’t miss

 updated on

-If you’re heading to Venice and have a few extra days on hand, plan some sightseeing adventures with this list of easy day trips from Venice by train.
+If you're heading to Venice and have a few extra days on hand, plan some sightseeing adventures with this list of easy day trips.

 Ah, Venice!
 No matter how much time I spend in this beautiful city, it’s never enough.
 But hey, I get it, some of you might want to explore further afield once you’ve seen all the top sights.
 After all, Italy has such a rich and diverse heritage that once you’re here you want to cover as many sights as possible, right?

-There are some great cities near Venice that are well worth a visit.
-From the artistic gems of Padova to the foodie delights of Bologna, you’ll be spoilt for choice.
+There are some great places near Venice that are well worth a visit, each a treasure trove of unique experiences.
+From the artistic wonders of Padova to the gastronomic delights of Bologna, you’ll be spoilt for choice.

 Obviously, one day won’t be enough to see everything, but you’ll be sure to leave with a ton of travel memories and plenty of reasons to come back soon.

-This article features only destinations within two hours by train from Venice (except for the last one).
-After all, you don’t want to spend most of your day trip travelling, do you?
+This article only features destinations within a two-hour train ride from Venice (except for the last one).
+After all, you don’t want to spend most of your day trip traveling, right?

-At the bottom of the page, you’ll find a link to my guide to train travel in Italy that will help you navigate the Italian railway system.
+At the end of the page, you’ll find a link to my guide to train travel in Italy, which will help you navigate the Italian railway system.
 This way, you can easily book train tickets for your sightseeing adventures.

 So, these are my suggestions for some great day trips from Venice.

-The main attraction is the Scrovegni Chapel, where Giotto painted stunning frescoes.
-They are listed among the most important works of Western art.
+The main attraction is the Scrovegni Chapel, where Giotto painted stunning frescoes listed among the most important works of Western art.

 You can see one of the oldest universities in Europe, whose faculty once included Galileo Galilei.
 This is also where a woman got an academic degree for the first time ever.